m0ham3dx/mx-Quantum-Computing-Primer/README.md

 > 👉 Many concepts contained are an oversimplification of very deep physics and quantum physics/mechanics.
 Where examples of the application of equations are lacking.
 I may come back to that at a later time🙄.

-> 🥅 The goal is understand enough to start experimenting with  the various quantum cloud services, open source packages and find somer real work high impact application 🎪.
+> 🥅 The goal is to understand enough to start experimenting with  the various quantum cloud services, open source packages and find some real world high impact application 🎪.

 <p align = "center">
 <a href="https://twitter.com/m0ham3dxx" target="_blank">